kekwX/mini_calculator/README.md

-# Mini calculator in Golang 💫
+# Mini calculator on Golang 💫